LunarNet/.github/profile/README.md

 ### We 💖 open-source
 That's why all of our applications that can be open-source, are open-source.
 From our wrappers &amp; examples to miscellaneous software that we may use internally or externally.
 Here's some of our open-source software, that we've licensed under the MIT license:

-- Our [Website]() our offical website for more information about us.
+- Our [Website](https://website-landing.skidlunaa.repl.co/) our offical website for more information about us.
 - Most all of our projects are open source, including our website src, our vpn client ect.
+- More information about us can be found at our [wiki](https://github.com/SaturnNetwork/Saturn-Network/wiki)

 ### 🖥️ What we use to build our systems
 We're all passionate HTML, C#, Javascript, Python developers that love to make moderen/aesthtic projects.